Tekken Tag Tournament 2: Gameplay

 The Wii U Edition includes the return of the mini-game Tekken Ball from Tekken 3 and a Mushroom Battle mode in which various mushrooms from the Mario series litter the arena, causing players to grow or shrink in size or take extra damage.
-It also features optional touch-based controls using the system's gamepad, as well as costumes based on Nintendo media franchise.
+It also features optional touch-based controls using the system's gamepad, as well as costumes based on Nintendo media franchises.
 There is also another exclusive mode called Tekken Supporters, where players can donate their in game currency to the characters for items you can't get in the Customization mode or bonuses earned from Ghost Battle.

 Plot

-Unlike the original Tekken Tag Tournament, the game's sequel features a storyline although it is still not the series canon.
-However, certain characters' endings are canon, which are followed in the sequel game Tekken 7.
+Unlike the original Tekken Tag Tournament, the game's sequel features a storyline, although it is still not part of the series' canon.
+However, certain characters' endings are canon, which are followed in the sequel, Tekken 7, onward.
 In the story, Heihachi Mishima has developed a rejuvenation serum, which has the ability to regress his appearance and power.
 After consuming it, Heihachi hosts another King of Iron Fist Tournament, sensing powerful challengers who would come to the tournament.

-In "Fight Lab" section of the game, Lee Chaolan, under the guise of Violet is working on a new version of Combot.
+In the "Fight Lab" section of the game, Lee Chaolan, under the guise of Violet, is working on a new version of Combot.
 As soon as Combot is complete, Violet begins its simulation test.
 After the simulation test, the Combot explodes and destroys the lab.
 Violet decides to use the other functioning Combot to complete the tests.
 After Combot completes five tests, Violet kidnaps Jin, Kazuya and Heihachi for Combot's final test.
 Combot apparently has the upper hand, but Jin transforms into his Devil form and destroys it.
 Violet blows up the Combot, presumably taking the Mishima bloodline with it, and says, "Excellent!".